-'Savage' Khashoggi killing was planned: Turkey's leader
+Turkey demands to know who ordered 'savage' Khashoggi killing

 Erdogan said three operatives arrived in Istanbul the day before his killing on an apparent reconnaissance mission.

 The next day 15 people came to the consulate.
+They included security, intelligence and forensic experts, and consulate personnel were given the day off.

 “Why did these 15 people meet in Istanbul on the day of the murder?
 We are seeking answers to this.
 Who are these people receiving orders from?”
 Erdogan said.